XeroAPI/xero-php-oauth2/docs/assets/Api/AssetApi.md

 $page_size = 5; // int | The number of records returned per page.
 By default the number of records returned is 10.
 $order_by = AssetName; // string | Requests can be ordered by AssetType, AssetName, AssetNumber, PurchaseDate and PurchasePrice.
 If the asset status is DISPOSED it also allows DisposalDate and DisposalPrice.
 $sort_direction = ASC; // string | ASC or DESC
-$filter_by = Draft; // string | A string that can be used to filter the list to only return assets containing the text.
+$filter_by = Company Car; // string | A string that can be used to filter the list to only return assets containing the text.
 Checks it against the AssetName, AssetNumber, Description and AssetTypeName fields.

 try {
     $result = $apiInstance->getAssets($xero_tenant_id, $status, $page, $page_size, $order_by, $sort_direction, $filter_by);